RogerLuo-Code/coding-practice/problem_solution/lc658_find_k_closest_elements/lc658_find_k_closest_elements.md

 ### Approach 2a: binary Search with two pointers
 #### Algorithm
-Since the original array is sorted, we can use we can use binary search to speed up the search with the following two steps:
+Since the original array is sorted, we can use binary search to speed up the search with the following two steps:
 1. Use binary search to find the index of the target or the index of a smaller element that is closest to target (if target not exists)
 2. Move to left or right (inside-out) using two pointers to find k closet elements. *Alternative way*: shrink the range [index-k-1, index+k+1] where the desired k elements must in.